kasiv008/RELLIS-3D/README.md

 * 01/24/2022 add Velodyne point clouds in kitti format and labels transfered from Ouster -->
 ## Overview
 Semantic scene understanding is crucial for robust and safe autonomous navigation, particularly so in off-road environments.
 Recent deep learning advances for 3D semantic segmentation rely heavily on large sets of training data; however, existing autonomy datasets represent urban environments or lack multimodal off-road data.
-We fill this gap with RELLIS-3D, a multimodal dataset collected in an off-road environment containing annotations for **13,556 LiDAR scans** and **6,235 images**.
-The data was collected on the Rellis Campus of Texas A\&M University and presents challenges to existing algorithms related to class imbalance and environmental topography.
-Additionally, we evaluate the current state of the art deep learning semantic segmentation models on this dataset.
-Experimental results show that RELLIS-3D presents challenges for algorithms designed for segmentation in urban environments.
-Except for the annotated data, the dataset also provides full-stack sensor data in ROS bag format, including **RGB camera images**, **LiDAR point clouds**, **a pair of stereo images**, **high-precision GPS measurement**, and **IMU data**.
-This novel dataset provides the resources needed by researchers to develop more advanced algorithms and investigate new research directions to enhance autonomous navigation in off-road environments.
+With the advent of new robust sensors such as mmWave Radar, an updated dataset is in need.
+We present The Great Outdoors Dataset, a successor of RELLIS-3D.

 ![LiDAR Scans Statics](./images/GOD_image.png)